Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 ---

-<h4>You have found a Bug or a failure?</h4>
+<h4>You have found a Bug or a Failure?</h4>
-Turn the Debug Mode to on (Debug="On") and copy the Console output into https://pastebin.com and create a new Issues Ticket with Name "Bug found".<br>
+Turn the Debug Mode to on (Debug="On") and copy the Console output into https://pastebin.com and create here a new Issues Ticket with Name "Bug found - Date".<br>
 Inside the "Issues", copy your pastebin Link... we will fix it in the Future.

 ---